Stephen Tong: Reformed Evangelical Movement

 Tong observed that many churches have been influenced by worldly philosophy, and ones that were loyal to the genuine teaching of the Bible were rare.
-In 1984, he started the Reformed Evangelical Movement with the purpose of restoring the understanding of theology based on God's revelation in the Scripture and igniting people with zeal for evangelism.
+In 1984, he started the Reformed Evangelical Movement with the purpose of restoring the understanding of theology based on God's revelation in Scripture and igniting people with zeal for evangelism.
 The movement is "aimed at meeting the challenge of the Charismatic movement as well as liberalism."
 He conducted theological seminars such as the Christian Faith Development Seminar (Seminar Pembinaan Iman Kristen, SPIK), to introduce Reformed theology to the people in Jakarta.
 His first seminar, "Faith and Religion", was attended by about 1,200 people.
 He would later adapt the seminars into books and multimedia, which he publishes in-house.
 The SPIK seminars have become the source material for the Indonesian Reformed Evangelical Institution (Lembaga Reformed Injili Indonesia, LRII), a seminary which Tong co-founded with pastors Caleb Tong and Yakub Susabda in 1986.